The 42nd (Royal Highland — The Black Watch)

 7 Feb 483 men arrived from Gibraltar to replace the 2nd/Rifle Brigade which left for Corfu.
 The 42nd was affected by intermittent fever shortly after its arrival from Gibraltar.

-- 19 Mar Bachelor Pte James McLaren to Johanna Gunn, widow of Pte Alexander Gunn 42nd Royal Highlanders.
+- 19 Mar Bachelor Pte James McLaren to Johanna Gunn, widow of the late Pte Alexander Gunn 42nd Royal Highlanders.

 - 3 Nov Bachelor Sgt John Gardiner to Phoebe Allen, spinster residing in Valletta in the family of Dr Irvine RN.